 Probably the easiest thing to make with plum blossoms is Plum Blossom Vinegar.
 Just fill a jar with the blossoms and buds with vinegar and let sit a couple of weeks.
 Then along with few fresh blossoms toss in a salad!

 Or make a cordial or infuse your blossoms in spirits – then mix with your cordial – you’ve got plum blossom liqueur!
-And as I mentioned they make amazing chocolate truffles – like flowers crossed with marzipan.
-I did a version of plum blossom and violets for the white chocolate truffles below.
+This year I made Plum Blossom Peda and Burfi (a kind of milk fudge) which were absolutely wonderful!
+A rich, creamy and delicately scented treat.

 I can find no specific warnings (unless you’re a cow or a cat) regarding consuming Prunus blossoms, but it’s possible the blossoms also contain trace amounts of the toxin.
 And so consumed in excess, they could be harmful.
 I have consumed copious amounts of plum blossom chocolates and cordial each spring with no ill effect – but that said – please be forewarned and use your own judgement.

 I use fresh blossoms immediately and store a few branches in a beautiful vase of water if I’m going to be using them later.
 Below are Plum Blossom Petit Fours – recipe coming soon for Gather Patrons!
 Meanwhile here’s to the coming of Spring!
 And Plum Blossoms!